-You ignore a bad OPDA at your own peril, since failure to replace this relatively inexpensive component will result in lack of sufficient lubrication and eventually catastrophic engine failure.
+You ignore a bad OPDA at your own peril since failure to replace this relatively inexpensive component will result in a lack of sufficient lubrication and eventually catastrophic engine failure.
 The repair is a DIY repair for any hands-on type of person without the need for any special tools.

 This video demonstrates the replacement procedure perfectly.